What is Milos island famous for?

 There is always the choice of coming to Milos by boat.
 During summer the ferry ride from Athens to Milos can last from 3,5 hours to 7 hours depending on the ferry chosen.
 Some ferries come directly to Milos and others stop to nearby islands like Sifnos and Serifos.

-Milos island to Santorini: The only way to and from Santorini is by boat.
+Santorini to Milos: The fastest way to travel to Milos from Santorini is by helicopter.
+The duration is only 30mins, meaning that you can come to Milos island only for a boat tour and return back to Santorini, if this better suits your schedule.
+Another way to and from Santorini is by boat.
 There are two choices: either by ferry or by boat transfer.
 During summer there are usually two or three ferries connecting Milos and Santorini, some faster than the others.
 The trip can last from 2.5 to 5 hours depending on the chosen ferry.
 Transfer by boat is much faster and more convenient.
-With Salty Rides transfer you can be to Oia Santorini in 1 hour and 40 mins!
+With Salty Rides transfer you can be to Oia Santorini in 1 hour and 40 mins.

 What’s the nightlife like in Milos?